bodymindself approach

 • Dialogical—Unity in diversity.
 The accelerator and brake on a car, even though they are very different from each other, are both vital parts of how the vehicle works.
 Likewise, you have a diverse range of psychological and physical capacities that can have a complimentary rather than competitive relationship.

-Learn more about JFL—Dr John Francis Leader >
+Learn more about JFL—Dr JF Leader >

 Experience it for yourself!

-Learn more about JFL—Dr John Francis Leader >
+Learn more about JFL—Dr JF Leader >